BoKalebsson/GitWorkshop/Git Commands.md

 First I updated the Git Commands.md file, and commited the changes locally. <br>
 Then I used the "git push origin master" command to push the files to the remote repository.

+## Task 3 (Optional): Working with Branches

+1. Create a new branch called feature-branch: <br>
+Used the "git branch feature-branch" command.

+2. Switch to the new branch. <br>
+Used "git switch feature-branch" to switch to the new branch.<br>

+3. Make changes and commit them. <br>
+Used "wsl echo "Very cool feature! > coolfeature.txt".<br>
+Commited the changes.

+4. Push the new branch to the remote repository. <br>
+Used "git push origin feature-branch."